sal55/langs/convertc.md

 ### Augmented Assignment

 Operators like `+` return a value in C: `a = (b += c)`.
 M's versions don't.
 I may need to translate to value-returning `b += c` to `(b +:= c; b)`, taking care if evaluating `b` twice.

+### 64 Bits

+The C programs I want to translate have a 32-bit type, and most evaluation of integer expressions is done at 32-bits.
+But M works exclusively with 64-bit evaluation.
+Also, M doesn't support narrower integer types than 64 bits for function return types.

+I think that upping return types to 64 bits will usually be OK (the caller will truncate if needed).
+Doing 64-bit evaluation should be mostly OK but can give subtle differences in behaviour.
+Doing it properly will mean truncating every intermediate result to 32 bits.

+### M as a Target Language

+While I would class M as about the same level as C, I had never before considered M as target language other compilers as C frequently is.

+How well would it fill that role?
+I'd be interested in finding out.
+But it requires that any translation needs to be done 100% automatically with no intervention.
+That means solving all the problem that have been described.
+But in this case, M code does not need to be readable.

+The fact is that M is actually a little more high level than C, and a target language should ideally be lower level than the source language.

+Translating C with its chaotic nature and freedoms, is a little like translating ASM code to a HLL.

+Anyway, it might be useful to aim for a translator that will convert C to runnable M without having to change anything in the generated M. The maybe work backwards from that to make things more readable.